YukiYang31/yukiyang31.github.io/_pages/about.md

 Hi, I am glad to find you here!
 I am Yuki Yang, an incoming PhD student at the Paul G. Allen School of Computer Science & Engineering at the University of Washington.
 I will be part of the Porgramming Language and Software Engineering ([PLSE](https://uwplse.org/)) group, advised by Professor [Mike Ernst](https://homes.cs.washington.edu/~mernst/).

-I am interested in anything that involves both Algebra and software engineering, which I found PL as one of the perfect field.
-Recently, I've been fascinated by Category Theory and wish to explore it further!
+I am interested in anything that combines algebra and software engineering, and I’ve found programming languages to be a perfect fit.
+Recently, I've been fascinated by category theory and hope to explore it further!

 I completed my undergrad at Harvey Mudd College, majoring in Joint Computer Science and Math, with a Economics concentration.
 During my time at Mudd, I was part of [Prof Lucas Bang](https://www.cs.hmc.edu/~bang/index.html)'s ALPACA lab working on Asymptotic Path Complexity (APC).
 Feel free to ask me anything about APC!
 During the summer of 2024, I was interning at Lawrence Livermore National Lab (LLNL) working on formalizing linear algebra theorems in Rocq.